okta/okta.github.io/_source/quickstart/java/spring-auth-code.md

 }
 ```

-You can read more about [Spring's OAuth 2 support](http://projects.spring.io/spring-security-oauth/docs/oauth2.html) or take a look at this [blog post](https://developer.okta.com/blog/2017/03/21/spring-boot-oauth) the describes the the steps and configuration in detail.
+You can read more about [Spring's OAuth 2 support](http://projects.spring.io/spring-security-oauth/docs/oauth2.html) or take a look at this [blog post](https://developer.okta.com/blog/2017/03/21/spring-boot-oauth) that describes the steps and configuration in detail.